kvonkoni/EasyTree/README.md

-# SimpleTree
+# EasyTree

-SimpleTree is a project to create a base class for tree-like objects in C#.
+EasyTree is a project to create a base class for tree-like objects in C#.
 Inheriting from the Node class provides APIs for creating, managing, and navigating a tree.

 ## Usage